Stephen Ostermiller's Blog

 • I like the optional feature that can be enabled to hold a key to auto-shift it.

-• When held, a modifier key can both send the key and switch layers, so it is easy to implement the Dvorak-Qwerty layout.
-(It took me a bit of time to figure out that this functionally cannot be associated with tapping keys, only with holding them.)
+• When held, a modifier key can both send the key and switch layers, so it can implement the Dvorak-qwerty layout in hardware.

 Could be Improved